 Estonia Area concerned Mitigation options Drift reduction equipment e.g. nozzles (if yes 50%,? %) improvement systems, 1 meter from the water boundary of artificial recipients of land improvement systems with a catchment area of less than 10 km2 unless a wider buffer zone is noted on the labelling of the packaging of the plant protection product.
 Ecotoxicology- Birds and mammals The risk mitigation option "Do not apply during the bird breeding period" ((EU) No 547/2011; Spe 7) is not accepted.
-Ecotoxicology - Bees It is prohibited to spray crop plants and weeds when in flower. - Restrictions of use during flowering and foraging activity, including restrictions in time: plants may be sprayed after the flying time of bees between 22:00 and 05:00. - Ecotoxicology - Aquatic organisms Non-spray buffer zones and vegetated filter strips alone or in combination with drift reducing nozzles can be used to reduce the risk (Table 20.3-3).
+Ecotoxicology - Bees It is prohibited to spray crop plants and weeds when in flower.
+Restrictions of use during flowering and foraging activity, including restrictions in time: plants may be sprayed after the flying time of bees between 22:00 and 05:00. - Ecotoxicology - Aquatic organisms Non-spray buffer zones and vegetated filter strips alone or in combination with drift reducing nozzles can be used to reduce the risk (Table 21.7).
+If risk is not acceptable using at most the maximum allowed buffer zone for Estonia together with 50% drift reducing nozzles, the product cannot be authorized.
 Nozzles with 50, 75 and 90 % reduction Ecotoxicology- Non-target plants In-field non-spray buffer zones alone or in combination with drift reducing nozzles can be used to reduce the risk.
+If risk is not acceptable using at most the maximum allowed buffer zone for Estonia together with 50% drift reducing nozzles, the product cannot be authorized.
 Nozzles with 50, 75 and 90 % reduction Ecotoxicology - Non-target arthropods In-field non-spray buffer zones alone or in combination with drift reducing nozzles can be used to reduce the risk.
+If risk is not acceptable using at most the maximum allowed buffer zone for Estonia together with 50% drift reducing nozzles, the product cannot be authorized.
 Nozzles with 50, 75 and 90 % reduction